 - USSSA Baseball – headquartered in Kissimmee, FL

-I will use Cal Ripken Baseball as my conversation examples since I am most familiar with it.
+In this post, I will be using Cal Ripken Baseball as the example since I am most familiar with this league.

 Recreation Baseball and Softball